tapjs/tapjs/advanced/index.md

 frequently encounter situations requiring advanced usage, because this may indicate a shortcoming in the "non-advanced" [API](/api/).

+## Class: t.Spawn()

+Similar to the `Test` class, but instead of a callback that gets a object with assertion methods, it starts a child process and parses its output.

+## Class: t.Stdin()

+Similar to the `Test` class, but instead of a callback that gets a object with assertion methods, it reads the process standard input, and parses that as [TAP](/tap-format)-formatted data.

 ## t.stdin()

 Parse standard input as if it was a child test named `/dev/stdin`.